HazemKhairat/user-drive-system/README.md

   </tr>
 </table>

+---

-## Full Control Over Your Files – View-Only Access to Other Users’ Public Drives
+## ✅ Full Control Over Your Files – View-Only Access to Public Drives of Other Users

 <table>
   <tr>
     <td><img src="https://github.com/user-attachments/assets/d95b1253-79d6-4e2b-949c-ad16a28df037" /></td>
   </tr>
 </table>

-## Suber Admin Access All users - otherwise error 403(not authrized)
+---

+## 🛡 Super Admin – View All Users (403 Error for Unauthorized Access)

-📌 **NOTE:** The "All Users" section is included here for illustration purposes in the README but should be hidden from ordinary users.
+📌 **NOTE:** The "All Users" section is only visible to super admins and will return a **403 – Unauthorized** error for regular users.

 <table>
   <tr>
     <td><img src="https://github.com/user-attachments/assets/5a668daf-7613-40cd-a1f6-cfc3824d592e" /></td>